matpato/iselthesis/README.md

 ## About

-This LaTeX-template might be used to write a bachelor or master thesis at the Department of Electronical Engineering, Telecommunications and Computers (DEETC) and Department of Computer Science and Engineering (DEI) at [Lisbon School of Engineering](https://www.isel.pt) of Polytechnic Institute of Lisbon.
+This LaTeX-template might be used to write a bachelor or master thesis at the Department of Electronical Engineering, Telecommunications and Computers (DEETC) at [Lisbon School of Engineering](https://www.isel.pt) of Polytechnic Institute of Lisbon.
 It is based on the fabulous [“*novathesis*” LaTeX template](https://joaomlourenco.github.io/novathesis/) style template of João Lourenço.

 It is adapted to the current style guide for bachelor and master theses in the ISEL, as outlined in [Normas de escrita e apresentação de trabalhos finais de curso](https://www.isel.pt/informacoes-academicas/normas-trabalhos-finais).